 The Adjutant General”

 The camp was actually three camps.
-Camp 1 was where the men who captured on Bataan and taken part in the death march where held.
+Camp 1 was where the men who captured on Bataan and taken part in the death march were held.
 Camp 2 did not have an adequate water supply and was closed.
 It later reopened and housed Naval POWs.
 Camp 3 was where those men captured when Corregidor surrender was taken.
-In addition, men from Bataan who had been hospitalized when the surrender came were sent to the camp.
 Camp 3 was later consolidated into Camp 1.

 The POWs were sent out on work details one was to cut wood for the POW kitchens.
 The two major details were the farm detail and the airfield detail which lasted for years.
 A typical day on any detail lasted from 7:00 A.M. until 5:00 P.M.
 The POWs on the farm detail would have to go to a shed each morning to get tools.
 As they left the shed, the Japanese guards thought it was great fun to hit them over their heads.